fizzed/stork/docs/DEV.md

     vagrant -v

-Stork interacts with various operating systems.
-While many unit tests are designed to run locally (and not in a virtual machine), the rest of them require 1 or more virtual machines to run.
 Vagrant is used to help setup virtual machines running various operating systems so we can run unit tests against them.
 The unit tests are designed to detect what's virtual machines are running and then run tests against them -- so you only need to spin up what you'd like to test against.
 Let's run thru an "ubuntu14" example:

 To spin up an Ubuntu 14.04 virtual machine:

     vagrant up ubuntu14

+## Running Unit Tests

-To run unit tests against a specific virtual machine:
+To run all unit tests against a specific virtual machine:

     mvn test -Dhost=ubuntu14

+To test only the stork-launcher module on that host:

+    mvn -am -pl stork-launcher test -DfailIfNoTests=false -Dtest=com.fizzed.stork.launcher.*Test -Dhost=ubuntu14

+To test only the stork-deploy module on that host:

+    mvn -am -pl stork-deploy test -DfailIfNoTests=false -Dtest=com.fizzed.stork.deploy.*Test -Dhost=ubuntu14

-To run just the launchers test:
+To run your tests locally, just use the host of `local`:

-     mvn -am -pl stork-launcher-test test-compile test -Dhost=ubuntu14 -DfailIfNoTests=false -Dtest=com.fizzed.stork.test.LauncherTest
+    mvn test -Dhost=local

+## Testing for Windows on Linux/Mac

 To run tests against Windows (if on Linux or OSX):

     vagrant up windows10

 Be patient as the image is ~6GB to download.
 Once ready, you'll need to make sure Java 8 is on it.
-Open up VirtualBox, double click the vm, then open powershell
+We didn't have time to make the vagrant install do all the prep, so there's a couple manual steps.
+Open up VirtualBox, double click the vm, then open powershell:

     choco install -y jdk8

-Then run your tests
+Then you can run any of the tests above against the host `windows10`:

     mvn test -Dhost=windows10

-If you change how the launchers work, please look at creating a unit test for them in `stork-launcher-test`.
-Validating your change doesn't break across numerous operating systems is important.

-## Windows

-Its incredibly important your windows scripts have correct line endings or the Windows cmd.exe interpreter will give you strange results.
+NOTE: its incredibly important your windows scripts have correct line endings or the Windows cmd.exe interpreter will give you strange results.

     unix2dos stork-launcher/src/main/resources/com/fizzed/stork/launcher/windows/*